Seasonal Decorating with Winter Colors

 Snowflakes and pine trees often dominate winter patterns and inform the season’s color schemes.
 Familiar prints from your favorite cold-weather clothing are also seasonal staples.
 Flannel, fluffy fleece, quilt-style patchwork patterns and cable knit fabrics are popular for everything from bedspreads to ottomans.

 When it’s chilly outside, stay toasty warm inside with cozy winter textures.
 Plush pillows and knitted throws are perfectly appropriate seasonal decor.
-Draping a cable knit blanket over a leather recliner adds visual appeal as well as something to snuggle under while sipping cocoa and watching holiday specials.
+Draping a cable knit blanket over an oversized leather arm chair adds visual appeal as well as something to snuggle under while sipping cocoa and watching holiday specials.